Skip to main content

 Continuous Mode

 The continuous flag is used to keep the query open for continuous data retrieval.
 This mode is useful when you need to monitor data in real-time.
-The SDKs provide pool_interval parameter to specify the time interval for pooling data in continuous mode.
+The SDKs provide poll_interval parameter to specify the time interval for polling data in continuous mode.
 The default interval is 1 second.

 Typical Data Querying Cases